View course descriptions for

 CJ 306 Criminal Justice Research (3) Offered Spring.
 Prereq.: EN 126, MA 121 or higher, and junior or senior criminal justice major or minor or pre-law emphasis.
 This course analyzes the logic, design, sampling, and data collection techniques involved in research methods in criminal justice.
 A study is presented to demonstrate how research is applied to the criminal justice system.

-CJ 310 Rules of Evidence (2) Offered Spring.
+CJ 310 Rules of Evidence (2) Offered Fall, Spring.
 Prereq.: Junior or senior; criminal justice major or pre-law emphasis.
 This course examines the rules of evidentiary procedure and the development of evidentiary rules with specific attention on the Fourth, Fifth, Sixth, and Fourteenth Amendments.
 Students will demonstrate an understanding of legal terminology and court procedures in areas such as admissibility of evidence, standards of proof, witness testimony, and the presentation and order of legal arguments.

 CJ 311 Security (3) Offered Fall.
 Prereq.: Criminal justice major or minor; and junior or senior in B.S. program or sophomore in A.S. program.
 This course demonstrates an overview of the private security systems as they relate to and function within the criminal justice system.
 The function of security in business, industry, and personal protection is studied.
 Administration, personnel, and physical aspects of the security field as well as their relation to current concerns of homeland security are also covered.